 Psychology is an active and exciting scientific discipline.
 Many of the studies that you will learn about in this course were carried out at universities just like ours!
 As part of this course, you will be asked to complete a research experience component (REC) as way of introducing you-in a more hands on and interactive way-to cutting edge research in psychology.
-This REC will be worth 2% of your grade in the class and you are free to choose one of two options (a) or (b):
+This REC will be worth 2% of your grade in the class and you are free to choose between the two options detailed below (or mix & match):